eth-p/uni-chip8/docs/project/Product-Document.md

 Dan's Space Invaders program was due on Release 2, but it still isn't avaliable so it has been cancelled.

+Anthony's Flappy Bird was cancelled, but instead he made a timer program.

 Instead of an assembler, we will have an improved sprite maker that can help with large multi-sprite sprites.

 |Task|Date|Timeframe|Status|